 Although living alone, Robinson’s house was a picture of neatness.
 It was situated on the edge of the bush, about half way between McCrae’s and Single Tree Point.
 There was a splendid garden of about two acres, filled with the choicest fruit trees, the sale of the produce of which brought him in a good bit of ready money.
 Living so close to a public house, most of it found its way there.
 When on the spree he would do almost anything for grog, and on one occasion, not having anything to raise the wind, he was seen endeavouring to sell a large family Bible for a couple of nobblers (an old Australian term for a serving of spirits).
 When away from drink be was a capital worker and a good bushman, and as there was always a good demand for fencing material, he sometimes did very well.

 About 1872 his house was burned down, and everything in it destroyed.
+[Including the Union Jack he and Puai had been gifted after the arrival of the Britomart.]
 What grieved him most was the loss of a little pet dog in the fire, and for days he kept looking for it round the bush, thinking it had escaped, but he saw nothing of it.
 Several of the neighbours lent him a hand, and a fresh house was put up and the garden renovated a bit, but most of his best apple trees had got killed.

 A bush fire raged for more than a fortnight in the back country behind Mount Hutt and made its way through the gorge, spreading rapidly through the plains and Alford forest.
 A long drought, which had dried up the underwood and scrub, made the it impossible to repress and the fire cleared all before it.
 Several other houses were burnt down as well as Robinson’s orchard, which was said to be one of the best in the province, stocked with the choicest trees, the product of sixteen years labour – it was said to have produced four and a half tons of apples during the previous season.